How do you write a Sample Business Case for Records Management document?

 Rapid deployment of the program will reduce the potential fines from an IRS audit and speed up third-party audits of financial systems.
 Increase document security.
 Develop a communication plan to promote the program and gain enthusiasm for the new system.
 Review and create policies to streamline current processes.

 Increase information management and security.
 Develop policies and procedures that reduce duplicates.
 No formal change management process.

 No formal training and change management.
 High volumes of project and legacy documents.
 Due to the organization of the business, change can be rapidly deployed.
-Consolidating repositories and applying retention to records that can be destroyed will cut costs on storage and software licensing.

 Records Program Requirements